Pulmonary Hypertension Specialist

 How is pulmonary hypertension treated?

 Treatment for pulmonary hypertension begins with a series of diagnostic tests, which may include a chest X-ray, an MRI, a CT scan, or blood work.
-Once Dr. Mann has diagnosed the cause of your condition, you’ll begin a customized treatment plan.
+Once our provider has diagnosed the cause of your condition, you’ll begin a customized treatment plan.
 This may include medications like:

 - Blood vessel dilators